kuriharaan/InputSystemWiki/How-Do-I....md

 The same principle applies if on your device some buttons are swapped, for example.
 Simply remap their offsets.

-# ... have my own template used when the native backend discovers a specific type?
+# ... have my own template used when the native backend discovers a specific device?

 Simply describe the device in the template.